Day-trip boat excursion cruises on the Neckar and Rhine Rivers in Germany are possible from the historic towns Heidelberg, Mannheim, and Worms.

 The day-trip pleasure boat cruise season on the Neckar in Heidelberg is generally from Easter (or early April) to mid-October with the high season from early June to mid-September.

-Round Trip Cruises in Heidelberg, Mannheim & Worms
+Day-Trip Sightseeing Cruises in Heidelberg, Mannheim & Worms

 The Weisse Flotte Heidelberg, or Rhein-Neckar-Fahrgastschifffahrt, is the main pleasure cruise boat operator on the Rhine and Neckar rivers in the Heidelberg, Mannheim, and Worms region.
 The largest number of departures is from Heidelberg.

 Day-trip sightseeing cruises may be divided into three categories:

 - Round-trip circular panorama cruises (Rundfahrten) of usually around an hour from Heidelberg, Mannheim, and Worms.

 - Scheduled excursion cruises (Linienfahrten) that follow a specific route and schedule, roundtrips are possible, or return by train.
 The best choice here is cruising upstream from Heidelberg to Neckarsteinach.

 - Special cruises with specific themes, events, or tour destinations — worth considering but dates are limited.